Illustrated by Linda S. Philips

 Education and other community groups contribute in making the ROBA project a success.
 Our hands-on approach in teaching students about the concept of regenerative agriculture has influenced people on how to farm responsibly in the tropics and enjoy healthy, organic produce.
 For more information on how you or your group can be part of our ROBA project, please visit https://ntbg.org/support/volunteer.

 Funding for the Regenerative Organic Breadfruit Agroforestry pilot projects and education and community outreach is made possible by Patagonia Provisions® and Ceres Trust.

 "Agroforestry Standards for Regenerative Agriculture" DPI Sustainability 2018, 10(9), 3337 by Craig Elevitch, Diane Ragone, and Niki Mazaroli was published as a blueprint in regenerative organic agroforestry practices and standards.
 Click here for more information.

-The guide presents techniques that can sustain productivity for long periods of time, while regenerating land degraded by erosion, compaction, overgrazing, and loss of organic matter.
-It covers subjects that include recognizing breadfruit varieties, agroforest planning, planting, and maintenance, selection of suitable accompanying crops, value-added products, and economic evaluation.
+The Breadfruit Agroforestry Guide presents techniques that can sustain productivity for long periods of time, while regenerating land degraded by erosion, compaction, overgrazing, and loss of organic matter.
+It covers subjects that include recognizing breadfruit varieties, agroforestry planning, planting, and maintenance, selection of suitable accompanying crops, value-added products, and economic evaluation.
 The guide targets a range of growing scenarios from backyard gardens to large farms in the tropics.

 The handbook was developed with funding by Patagonia Provisions®, the State of Hawai‘i Department of Agriculture, Western Sustainable Agriculture Research and Education, the Kaua‘i County Office of Economic Development and published by the Breadfruit Institute of the National Tropical Botanical Garden, Kalāheo, Kauai, and Permanent Agriculture Resources, Hōlualoa, Hawai‘i.